denisesato/InteractiveProcessDriftDetectionFW/README.md

 After you cloned the git repository, you can install the dependencies using the requirements.txt file (using pip): pip install -r requirements.txt

-Pygraphviz library do not install using pip in windows machines.
+Pip cannot install pygraphviz library in a windows machine (raises an error).
 Because of this the line for pygraphviz (in requirements.txt) is commented and there is a file named pygraphviz_windows.txt to help you with the installation.

 # Docker installation
-It is possible to install IPP via docker using the Dockerfile.
+It is possible to install IPDD via docker using the Dockerfile.
 If you need any help there is also a file named docker_help.txt

 # Running the web interface
 You can start the IPDD web interface by running the file index.py.